Cow

 Fun Facts

 "What d’ya say?"
-No, cows don’t have accents and do not speak any dialects we are familiar with.
+No, cows don’t speak any dialects we're familiar with.
 But their mooing actually differs from region to region.

-Cows can be easily led upstairs, but would never walk down the stairs.
-They are not capable to bend their legs accordingly.
+Cows can be easily led upstairs, but they would never walk downstairs.
+They aren't able to bend their legs properly.

 Sometimes cows have to be anaesthetized to get medical treatment or be transported.
 But they do not fall over then as we would do.
 Mostly they simply keep standing still.
 It’s alright as long as the doctor knows if the cow is wide awake or already drowsy.

 As farm animals cows produce milk, meat, and leather.
 But the Hindus in India worship the cow as a holy animal that must not be killed.
-The cow is seen as a mother or provider sustaining life.
+The cow is seen as a mother or caretaker who sustains life.

 The Cow Is Related To: